SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 Import data from nas to your $HOME
 * Create a toggleTP directory in your $HOME `mkdir ~/TP-RNASEQ`
 * Make à copy for reference and input data into TP-RNASEQ directory: `cp -r /data2/formation/tp-toggle/RNASeqData/ ~/TP-RNASEQ`
-* Add the configuration file used by TOGGLe `wget https://raw.githubusercontent.com/SouthGreenPlatform/TOGGLE/master/exampleConfigs/RNASeqHisat2Stringtie.config.txt`
+* Add the configuration file used by TOGGLe `cd ~/TP-RNASEQ/; wget https://raw.githubusercontent.com/SouthGreenPlatform/TOGGLE/master/exampleConfigs/RNASeqHisat2Stringtie.config.txt`
-* change SGE key as below
+* change SGE key `$sge` as below using a texte editor as nano `nano RNASeqHisat2Stringtie.config.txt`
 {% highlight bash %}
 $sge
 -q bioinfo.q